 At present it might all be just rumour, but it’s inevitable that the GoPro Hero6 will be arriving in the not too far distant future.
 Jeff covered the story in July about a public agency registering the GoPro Hero6 Black in China, and for me that’s enough to spark a whole cacophony of intrigue, especially to guess the possible GoPro Hero6 specifications.

-Where GoPro are now: GoPro Hero5 Black
+Where GoPro is now: GoPro Hero5 Black

 The GoPro Hero5 Black was a huge leap forward in terms of technological development and usability, although the visual quality, resolution and frame-rate upgrades were a little more conservative.